vinaychowdary7/MetroNavigationSystem/README.md

 Functionality Package:<br>
 This package encapsulates the core functionality of the metro navigation system through two key classes: MetroStation and MetroMap.<br>

-“*”MetroStation Class: This class holds essential information about a metro station, including its name, connected stations, distances to these stations, and the corresponding metro lines.<br>
+*MetroStation Class: This class holds essential information about a metro station, including its name, connected stations, distances to these stations, and the corresponding metro lines.<br>

-“*”MetroMap Class: Responsible for orchestrating the metro system's functionality, this class features methods such as:<br>
+*MetroMap Class: Responsible for orchestrating the metro system's functionality, this class features methods such as:<br>

-“*”createStation: Adds a new station to the metro map.
+*createStation: Adds a new station to the metro map.
-“*”createPath: Establishes a path between two stations, creating new stations if necessary.
+*createPath: Establishes a path between two stations, creating new stations if necessary.
-“*”getLineInfo: Retrieves information about metro lines.
+*getLineInfo: Retrieves information about metro lines.
-“*”pathInfo: Determines junctions and lines in the shortest path, displaying a structured and informative string.
+*pathInfo: Determines junctions and lines in the shortest path, displaying a structured and informative string.
-“*”path (with method overriding): Finds the shortest path between two stations.
+*path (with method overriding): Finds the shortest path between two stations.
-“*”findShortestDistance: Computes the shortest distance between two stations.
+*findShortestDistance: Computes the shortest distance between two stations.
 The createPath method, when invoked, creates a path between two stations.
 If the stations already exist, it simply establishes a path; otherwise, it creates new stations before forming the path.
 The setPlatform method is utilized to assign platform numbers to stations, with the pathInfo method considering this information.

 Maps Package:<br>